Cineston controller

 The lever extends to the right from a vertical control shaft.
 The lever has a neutral position with the lever extended directly to the left of the pivot.
-Braking is applied by progressively rotating the lever counter-clockwise, which, due to the position of the level relative to the pivot, is actuated by the operator moving their hand away to the body - to the "front".
+Braking is applied by progressively rotating the lever counter-clockwise, which, due to the position of the lever relative to the pivot, is actuated by the operator moving their hand away to the body - to the "front".
 Forward traction is added by rotating the lever clockwise, or "backward".
-As the lever translates linear motion by the operator into rotary motion of the lever, the level is normally topped with a rotating knob at the right end.
+As the lever translates linear motion by the operator into rotary motion of the lever, the lever is normally topped with a rotating knob at the right end.
 This allows the operator to slide the lever without twisting their wrist.
 The controller often also incorporates a fail-safe device (or dead man's switch) that requires constant downward pressure once the lever is rotated forward from the neutral position.
 Releasing the lever causes it to pop up on a spring, activating emergency braking.

 The Cineston controller is known to have design flaws.
 If the operator suffers from a debilitating attack, they may fall forward onto the control, allowing their body weight to keep the dead-man's switch in its safe position.
 Additionally, because the lever typically moves forward for traction, in the event of a sudden stop the operator's inertia can cause the lever to be forced forward, increasing traction.
 This was mentioned as a possibility in the 1977 Chicago Loop derailment, where the operator continued accelerating after a minor collision for unknown reasons.